akeed/akeed.github.io/docs/articles/Your-Creativity-Is-the-Limit-Now/index.md

 **Problem number one: How to keep up with new technologies, ideally using the same tech?**

 I’m hoarding information on the web, articles and posts, that I intend to read more carefully ‘one of these days’.
 Some are really good, and they drown in the flood.
 I’m selective, still I have 500+ articles to grasp.

+Disclaimer: Yes, I know there are plenty of services that do this already.
+I've tested a few, and they are great, and I use them now-and-then, but I wanted to build it myself, to learn, and to be in control of my own data.
+And never underestimate *the joy of rediscovery.*

 **Solution:**